Pometry/Raphtory/docs/source/Examples/lotr.md

-# Example: Lord of the Rings Character Interactions
+# Lord of the Rings Character Interactions

 ## Overview
 This example takes a dataset that tells us when two characters have some type of interaction in the Lord of the Rings trilogy books and builds a graph of these interactions in Raphtory.
 It's a great dataset to test different algorithms or even your own written algorithms.
 You can run this example using either our Python or Scala client.